 Unfortunately most living rooms just don't conform to the home-cinema ideal but whatever the shape of yours, follow these basic rules to get the best out of your system.

-Rear speakers: Place these at opposite corners of the room, to the side/rear of the main viewing position.
-The rear speakers handle much of the higher frequencies, which give the impression that sound is coming from around the room.
+- Rear speakers: place these at opposite corners of the room, to the side/rear of the main viewing position.
+The rear speakers give the impression that sound is coming from all around the room.

 Once you’ve located the surround speakers and attached them to the amplifier with cables, programme the system so that it knows how far the speakers are from the viewer using the remote control.